 Winter in New Zealand is absolutely stunning.
 I mean, in my humble opinion, winter anywhere is amazing – obviously.
 But, New Zealand is one of those places that even non-winter lovers can enjoy during winter.
 How you ask?
 Queenstown.
 That’s how.

 Queenstown is an absolute mecca of activity.
 There are a ton of things to do, whether you are a ski enthusiast or not.
 You get the feeling like you are in a smaller-scaled Canada.
 The mountains have a ‘rockies’ feel – snowcapped and stunningly reflected in the lake.
 Everyone is happy and friendly.
-AND they serve the best god-damn burgers on the planet there (if you don’t try a Fergburger – we can’t be friends).
+What’s not to love?!

 When Should I Go?

 Ski resorts generally officially open on June long weekend every season – however, this is obviously weather dependent.
-If you aren’t planning on skiing, this is a great time to get your hands on some off-peak flight and accommodation deals.
+If you aren’t an avid skier, and are happy for there to be very little snow on the ground, this is a great time to get your hands on some off-peak flight and accommodation deals.